-When a nurse looks to choose a specialty as a nurse practitioner, it is good to know which would be the highest paid one.
+When a nurse looks to choose a specialty as a nurse practitioner, it is good to know which would be the highest-paid one.
 It might make a difference in the specialty you choose for your career.
 So, What Are the Highest Paid Nurse Practitioners?
 There are several options, and each one is as important to the healthcare system as another.
-Even if you feel you know what your ideal job would be, it could be an excellent decision to at least look over some of the highest paying specialties for a nurse.
+According to the American Association of Nurse Practitioners, even if you know your ideal job, it could be an excellent decision to at least look over some of the highest-paying specialties for a nurse.

 Nurse Practitioner Certified Salary

 Here are 5 of the nurse practitioner specialties with the highest salary.
 Remember that each nurse practitioner’s salary is an annual estimate and can vary from region to region.
-An average annual nurse practitioner salary can also fluctuate based upon production bonus opportunities.
-The highest annual salary compensation is as follows:
+For instance, a travel nurse practitioner may make different wages depending on where they are assigned.
+An average annual nurse practitioner’s salary can also fluctuate based on production bonus opportunities, as the Bureau of Labor Statistics reports.
+The highest yearly salary compensation is as follows:

 - Psychiatric mental health nurse practitioner – the pay scale for this specialty annually is around $107,000 to $139,000.
 The amount can differ from state to state.
 Some psychiatric mental health nurse practitioners can prescribe medications.

-- Pediatric nurse practitioner – the specialty of pediatric nurse ranges about $131,000 a year.
+- Pediatric nurse practitioner – pediatric nursing specialty ranges from about $131,000 annually.
 Although the salaries start to be in a similar range with other specialties, the duties can differ.
-However, pediatric nurses’ starting salary may be a bit higher than others.
+However, pediatric nurses’ starting salary may be slightly higher than others.

 - Orthopedic nurse practitioner – this specialty has a $123,000 pay range.
 It is a field that can be very rewarding as you help patients recover from bone and muscle injuries.